Summary: The fortress is a highlight of the Middle-Rhine Valley, but the city offers only a small glimpse into its past.

 Cultural Immersion

-In terms of cultural immersion I think a 6 is appropriate, as on one hand you can definitely feel that the city is German to the core, but during the Summer months it can feel a bit like a historical theme park.
-I would definitely recommend visiting in the Autumn during the Federweißer festival to get the full immersive experience of locals getting drunk on the latest wine harvest.
+Regarding cultural immersion, a 6 is appropriate, as, on the one hand, you can feel that the city is German to the core, but during the summer, it can feel a bit like a historical theme park.
+I recommend visiting in the Autumn during the festival season to get the fully immersive experience of locals getting drunk on the latest wine harvest.

-Its a major city, so everything is easily accessible.
-I score Koblenz a bit lower at a 5 for interactivity because everything is so far apart from each other, and that the number of things to actually visit is quite sub-par.
-Aside from the churches and Ehrenbreitstein, there are no museums, no civic buildings, towers or other things that the tourist can go into or interact with.
-Its very much a city that one goes to look at.
+It’s a major city, so everything is easily accessible.
+I score Koblenz a bit lower at a 5 for interactivity because everything is so far apart, and the number of things to visit is quite sub-par.
+Aside from the churches and Ehrenbreitstein Fortress, there are a few special-interest museums and no civic buildings, towers, or other things tourists can visit or interact with.
+It’s very much a city that one goes to look at.

 Traveling Around Koblenz

-The first thing to consider when visiting is that the main train station is in fact nowhere near the old town or fortress.
-If you are not driving then I would recommend taking a train to Stadtmitte station or using the city bus system.
+The first thing to consider when visiting is that the central train station is very far from the old town and fortress.
+If you are not driving, I recommend taking a train to Stadtmitte station or using the city bus system.
 There will be nothing worth mentioning in the otherwise 20-30 minute walk across the city.

-From there there are number of things to see and do, which I cover in more depth in the following article:
+From there, there are a number of things to see and do, which I cover in more depth in the following article:

 Dominated by the might Fortress of Ehrenbreitstein, the city of Koblenz has controlled the confluence of the Mosel and Rhine River for centuries.
 Let’s explore the forgotten history of the Fortress of the Rhine.